Monday, May 29, 2006

 He stayed with me faithfully whenever I had to be hospitalized for surgery related to my disability.
 Once in particular, I went through a kind of withdrawal as I came down off the painkillers and anesthesia.
 I was terrified, convinced that something awful was about to happen, and didn't want to be left alone.
 He stayed with me, after visiting hours were over, until I fell asleep.
 I awoke hours later in complete peace and darkness as all the chemicals had left my body.
 I called out to him but realized he must have slipped out after I fell asleep.
 I was so grateful to him!
 Last year, after his passing, when I was in ICU with that terrible bladder infection, I thought that if I squinted hard enough I could almost see him sitting in the chair at the foot of the bed as he had so faithfully so many times before.

 There's a sequence from the movie It's a Wonderful Life that expresses perfectly how I feel about my Dad.
 Young George Bailey is working for Mr. Gower, the local druggist, as a delivery boy.
 One day, George notices that Mr. Gower has received a telegram informing him that his son has died of influenza.
 Mr. Gower, distraught with grief, has accidentally put rat poison into some capsules, and sent George out to deliver them, thinking they are medicine for a sick little boy.
 George, knowing the truth, looks around desperately for help.
 Suddenly, he sees a billboard reading, "Ask Dad.
 He knows."
-George runs off, tells his father what's happened, and waits for Mr. Gower to come to his senses.
+George runs off, tries to tell his father what's happened, and waits for Mr. Gower to come to his senses.
 When George tells Mr. Gower what's happened, the man is incredibly grateful.
 George's quick thinking has saved a boy's life and Mr. Gower's business.

 Dad was always that anchor of stability and wisdom for me in the same way that George Bailey's dad was for him.
 Even when we were bickering, I knew that if I really got in a jam, I could ask Dad.
 He knew.
 He would fix it.
 He would make it OK.
 Because he was Dad.
 I miss him.
 But I remember what he taught me about hard work and doing your best and keeping your promises.
 And I know.
 And it will be OK.